jpiolho/QuakeReloaded/docs/installmod.md

-Installing mod with Reloaded-II...
+# Installing mod with Reloaded-II...

+If nothing happens, you might not have [Reloaded-II](https://github.com/Reloaded-Project/Reloaded-II) installed properly.

-{% include_relative installmod.html %}
+{% include_relative installmod_script.html %}